fallscameron01/Proton-Mail-Sieve-Filters/README.md

 * `folder_sorting.sieve`: Sorts incoming emails into specific folders based on the receipient's plus-addressed email.
   * *Example:* Sorting emails sent to address+shopping@domain into the Shopping folder.

+### Service Specific Filters

+* `itch_io_updates.sieve`: Moves unwanted updates from itch.io to the Trash.
+This filter removes unwanted game updates from itch.io, since Itch does not let you individually unsubscribe from updates.

 ## Usage

 To use these filters in ProtonMail, follow these steps: